hybridsjs/hybrids/docs/template-engine/limitations.md

 # Limitations

+The engine tries to support all required features for creating reach HTML templates, but there are a few cases where expressions cannot be used or have some limitations.

-## Styling
+## Style Element

-In the browser, which does not support Shadow DOM, ShadyCSS is used to create scoped CSS.
-This process requires moving out `<style>` element from the template and put it into the head of the document.
-It is done once, and before expressions are calculated, so expressions inside style element are not processed correctly.
+In the browsers, which don't support Shadow DOM, ShadyCSS is used to create scoped CSS.
+The shim moves out `<style>` element from the template, scopes selectors and puts styles into the head of the document.
+It is done once, and before expressions are calculated, so expressions inside the style element cannot be processed correctly.

-Expressions inside of the `<style>` element are only supported in native implementation of Shadow DOM.
-However, creating dynamic styles in the environment, which supports Shadow DOM can be inefficient (styles are not shared between elements instances).
+Expressions inside of the `<style>` element are only supported in native implementation of the Shadow DOM.
+Although, creating dynamic styles can be inefficient (styles are not shared between elements instances).

 ### Breaks template: (using ShadyCSS) <!-- omit in toc -->